Dmongue1/CMSC-471-Project-1/README.md

 Note: Main will need to be updated to add in eval_2 and eval_3 to the move generator once they are implemented.

+Testing comments:
+ - Running playGame() with no arguments seems to be working as intended

 # Chess AI
 A chess AI, with with different algorithms of increasing intelligence.